HerrKnarz/Playnite-Extensions/README.md

 If you have more ideas for these extensions, feel free to suggest them by opening an issue!

-Further information and documentation for my addons can be found [on my website](https://knarzwerk.de/en/playnite-extensions/)
+Further information and documentation for my addons can be found [on my website](https://knarzwerk.de/en/playnite-extensions/).
+You can also follow the progress of the development on [Trello](https://trello.com/w/userworkspace53961303).

 ## Wikipedia Metadata